abutunde/Call-Centre-Report-Dashboard/README.md

 `Drill-down functionality that enables users to focus on specific metrics and timeframes`

-'Real-time updates of key metrics, providing up-to-the-minute insights into call center operations'
+``Real-time updates of key metrics, providing up-to-the-minute insights into call center operations